bjcliangMIT/Readings/Network.md

 * Barabasi, Albert-Laszlo.
 “Section 4.”
 Network Science: The Scale-Free Property, 2014. accessed from https://barabasi.com/f/623.pdf
 * Strogatz S. H., Exploring complex networks, Nature, 2001, 410 268 - 276
 * Lee, Monica, & Martin, J. L. 2018.
 “Doorway to the Dharma of Duality.”
 Poetics, 68, 18-30.
-* Mohr, John W. 1998.
-“Measuring Meaning Structures.”
-Annual Review of Sociology 24: 345-370.
-* Latour, B. (1992).
-10 ‘‘Where Are the Missing Masses?
-The Sociology of a Few Mundane Artifacts’’.
-* Goldberg, Amir.
-2011.
-“Mapping shared understandings using relational class analysis: The case of the cultural omnivore reexamined.”American Journal of Sociology 5: 1397-1436.
 * Schultz, J., & Breiger, R. L. (2010).
 The strength of weak culture.
 Poetics, 38(6), 610-624.
 * Mische, Ann, and Philippa Pattison.
 2000.
 “Composing a civic arena: Publics, projects, and social settings.”
 Poetics2-3: 163-194.
 * Lizardo, O. (2006).
 How cultural tastes shape personal networks.
 American sociological review, 71(5), 778-807.
 * De Vaan, M., Stark, D., & Vedres, B. (2015).
 Game changer: The topology of creativity.
 American Journal of Sociology, 120(4), 1144-1194.
 * Martin, J. L. (2000).
 What do animals do all day?: The division of labor, class bodies, and totemic thinking in the popular imagination.
 Poetics, 27(2-3), 195-231.
-* Erikson, E. (2013).
-Formalist and relationalist theory in social network analysis.
-Sociological Theory, 31(3), 219-242.
-* Bail, C. A. (2016).
-Combining natural language processing and network analysis to examine how advocacy organizations stimulate conversation on social media.
-Proceedings of the National Academy of Sciences, 113(42), 11823-11828.